helgajiang/helgajiang.github.io/_portfolio/1-helgzstudio.markdown

 img: /img/helgzstudio/thumbnail-helgzstudio.png
 ---

-I created <a href="https://www.helgz.com" alt="Helgz Studio" target="blank">Helgz Studio</a> in 2021 as a passion-driven microbusiness, exploring my creativity in a tactile, hands-on medium.
+<a href="https://www.helgz.com" alt="Helgz Studio" target="blank">Helgz Studio</a> was launched in 2021 as a passion-driven microbusiness, exploring my creativity in a tactile, hands-on medium.
 I design contemporary slow-made ceramics that aim to bring moments of stillness into any space.

 I handle all aspects of the studio, including ceramics production, design, photography, branding collateral, e-commerce, and marketing.